Social Return on Investment Evaluations on Food and Fibre Work-Based Learning Programmes

 Introduction/Background:

-Given the current sustainable funding challenges faced by some food and fibre work-based programmes which develop work-ready trainees, a Social Return on Investment (SROI) on each programme is required to inform future investment.
+Given the current sustainable funding challenges faced by some food and fibre work-based programmes which develop work-ready trainees, a Social Return on Investment (SROI) on a selection of five programmes was required to inform future investment.

 Objectives:

-The purpose of undertaking the evaluations is to understand the impact that each programme has on participants with a particular focus on:
+The purpose of undertaking the evaluations was to understand the impact that each programme has on participants with a particular focus on:

 • Outcomes proven or reasonably assumed to be related to effective pastoral care.